wikimedia/releng-phatality/README.md

     Run the server tests using mocha

 For more information about any of these commands run `npm run ${task} -- --help`.

+## Deployment

+To deploy to wikimedia production:

+### On your workstation:

+Build the zip file
+  - `npm run build`

+Copy the zip file to deployment directory
+  - `cp build/*.zip deploy/`

+  Commit the zip for deployment
+  - `git add deploy/*; git commit -m 'updated zip for deployment'`

+ Push the change:

+  - `git push origin master`

+### On the deployment server

+ fetch the change and run `scap deploy`:

+- `cd /srv/deployment/releng/phatality; git pull`
+- `scap deploy`